iliaRos/Reactive-Trader/README.md

-# Test cases for Reactive Trader by Adaprive
+# Test cases for Real-time FX trading showcase by Adaptive